Aryl hydrocarbon receptor: Role in development

 In terms of evolution, the oldest physiological role of AhR is in development.
 AhR is presumed to have evolved from invertebrates where it served a ligand-independent role in normal development processes.
 The AhR homolog in Drosophila, spineless (ss) is necessary for development of the distal segments of the antenna and leg.
 Ss dimerizes with tango (tgo), which is the homolog to the mammalian Arnt, to initiate gene transcription.
-Evolution of the receptor in vertebrates resulted in the ability to bind ligand and might have helped humans evolve to tolerate smoke of fires.
+Evolution of the receptor in vertebrates resulted in the ability to bind ligands and might have helped humans evolve to tolerate smoky fires.
 In developing vertebrates, AhR seemingly plays a role in cellular proliferation and differentiation.
 Despite lacking a clear endogenous ligand, AhR appears to play a role in the differentiation of many developmental pathways, including hematopoiesis, lymphoid systems, T-cells, neurons, and hepatocytes.
 AhR has also been found to have an important function in hematopoietic stem cells: AhR antagonism promotes their self-renewal and ex-vivo expansion and is involved in megakaryocyte differentiation.
 In adulthood, signaling is associated with the stress response and mutations in AhR are associated with major depressive disorder.

 Adaptive and innate response

 The adaptive response is manifested as the induction of xenobiotic metabolizing enzymes.
-Evidence of this response was first observed from the induction of cytochrome P450, family 1, subfamily A, polypeptide 1 (Cyp1a1) resultant from TCDD exposure, which was determined to be directly related to activation of the Ahr signaling pathway.
+Evidence of this response was first observed from the induction of cytochrome P450, family 1, subfamily A, polypeptide 1 (Cyp1a1) resultant from TCDD exposure, which was determined to be directly related to activation of the AhR signaling pathway.
 The search for other metabolizing genes induced by AhR ligands, due to the presence of DREs, has led to the identification of an "AhR gene battery" of Phase I and Phase II metabolizing enzymes consisting of CYP1A1, CYP1A2, CYP1B1, NQO1, ALDH3A1, UGT1A2 and GSTA1.
 Presumably, vertebrates have this function to be able to detect a wide range of chemicals, indicated by the wide range of substrates AhR is able to bind and facilitate their biotransformation and elimination.
 The AhR may also signal the presence of toxic chemicals in food and cause aversion of such foods.

 AhR activation seems to be also important for immunological responses and inhibiting inflammation through upregulation of interleukin 22 and downregulation of Th17 response.

 The Knockdown of AHR mostly downregulates the expression of innate immunity genes in THP-1 cells.